Kyrd0x/furdz/README.md

 Fully Undetectable Malware (DLL Injection) written in C.

 **Working** without any detection on up-to-date Windows 10/11 and bypassing other AVs.\
-Also scoring minimal on VirusTotal (dict encryption with reverse shell tcp).
+Also scoring minimal on VirusTotal.

-VirusTotal 0 on 27/03/2025

 ## TODO

- - a lot
+ - AutoLoad the DLL
+ - DLL actions modularity

 ## Options